 We might be better served by referring to mean behavior in terms that specify the form it takes.
-Your tween might experience social aggression such as social exclusion, malicious gossip, and friendship manipulation, or physical aggression.
+Your tween might experience social aggression such as social exclusion, malicious gossip, friendship manipulation, or physical aggression.

 Social exclusion can hurt.
 But adolescents (and really all of us) can try to control our own responses to it by expanding our social world.
 Having just one group of friends does have its disadvantages.
 It becomes too easy to stake your soul on how a single group feels about you.

 When a person behaves harshly, many factors are likely at work.
-Most have nothing to do with anything you did or did not do.
+Most have nothing to do with anything your teenager did or did not do.

 As parents, we have to understand that our best hope, on a good day, is influencing our own children.
 We have little chance of fixing someone else’s child.
-As much as we wish we could, we can’t make sure that they never treat our children meanly again.
+As much as we wish we could, we can’t make sure that someone else never treats our children meanly again.

-Be a good listener.
 What parents can do is listen to their adolescent children describe social challenges.
 We can help them recognize specific forms of mean behavior for exactly what they are.
 Parents and teens can work together to formulate goals for what they hope happens when they encounter the person again tomorrow.
 Lastly, we can talk about what they can do to help things go better in the future.

 Most of all, we can focus on helping teens have what all adolescents deserve: companionship with a variety of people they enjoy and friends they can trust.